OliviaSeidel/SAQ_Calibration_Package_Analysis/README.md

 # SAQ_Calibration_Package_Analysis

-Run "MasterPlotter.py" to see all of the good stuff, Or look in the Plots Folder to see the results.
+Run "MasterPlotter.py" to Generate plots and see how the data is processed.
+Look in the Plots Folder to see the results of the code and Data processing.
 The other python files here are imports.
-To use this yourself, download the whole directory structure and data, and run.